About Dr. Ferris

 Robert L. Ferris, MD, PhD, is the Director of the UPMC Hillman Cancer Center, the region’s only National Cancer Institute-designated comprehensive cancer center.
-He also serves as the Associate Vice Chancellor for Cancer Research, and Hillman Professor of Oncology and Professor of Otolaryngology, of Immunology, and of Radiation Oncology at the University of Pittsburgh School of Medicine.
-He co-directs the Tumor Microenvironment Center at Hillman and leads a National Cancer Institute-funded immunotherapy laboratory.
+He serves as the Associate Vice Chancellor for Cancer Research, and Hillman Professor of Oncology and Professor of Otolaryngology, of Immunology, and of Radiation Oncology at the University of Pittsburgh School of Medicine.
+He also leads a National Cancer Institute-funded immunotherapy laboratory.

 Dr. Ferris is co-chair of the National Cancer Institute Head and Neck Steering committee to facilitate prospective clinical trials.
 He is a principal investigator in multiple phase I, II, and III immunotherapeutic trials and has led several prospective randomized trials—including those that led to the approval of immunotherapy for head and neck cancer—and testing treatment deintensification for good prognosis HPV+ head and neck cancer after transoral surgery.
 He is the principal investigator of the Hillman Specialized Programs of Research Excellence in head and neck cancer